 Operating lease ROU assets are included in Operating lease right-of-use assets and operating lease liabilities are included in Current portion of operating lease obligations and Obligations under operating leases, net of current portion on our Consolidated Balance Sheet.
-Finance lease ROU assets are included in Property, plant and equipment, net and finance lease liabilities are included in Current portion of finance lease obligations and Obligations and Obligations and Obligations under finance lease, net of current portion on our Consolidated Balance Sheet.
+Finance lease ROU assets are included in Property, plant and equipment, net and finance lease liabilities are included in Current portion of finance lease obligations and Obligations under finance lease, net of current portion on our Consolidated Balance Sheet.

 In connection with the goodwill and intangible impairment tests performed at March 31, 2020, we also evaluated the operating and finance leases of our funeral homes in the Eastern Reporting Unit and concluded that there was no impairment to our operating and finance lease assets.
+During the three months ended June 30, 2020, we did not identify any new factors or events that would trigger us to perform an additional assessment of our operating and finance leases.